 We also deal with issues such as how to fill in the form for fluctuating conditions and why its so important to get supporting evidence.
 We even provide check lists and record sheets for you to print off when: keeping records of your claim; telling your GP about your claim; recording evidence about a doctor's visit.

-adults with physical health problems
+- adults with physical health conditions

-adults with mental health problems
+- adults with mental health conditions

-children with physical health problems
+- children with physical health and/or mental health conditions

 Higher rate mobility

-Our 12 page DLA factsheet Giving persuasive information about how far you can walk can help you provide additional evidence in relation to higher rate mobility.
+Our DLA factsheet Giving persuasive information about how far you can walk can help you provide additional evidence in relation to higher rate mobility.
 It also explains in detail the kind of evidence DWP doctors are trained to collect.

 Bottles and commodes